icp4a/process-federation-server-containers/documentation/Using-CPfs-Elasticsearch.md

-# Using Elasticsearch provided by IBM Automation Foundation
+# Using Elasticsearch provided by IBM Cloud Pak foundational services

-When deploying the IBM® Cloud Pak for Business Automation, by default, the ICP4ACluster Custom Resource is configured to provision and use Elasticsearch provided by IBM Automation Foundation.
+When deploying the IBM® Cloud Pak for Business Automation, by default, the ICP4ACluster Custom Resource is configured to provision and use Elasticsearch provided by IBM Cloud Pak foundational services.

-For more information, see [IBM Automation Foundation operational data store](https://www.ibm.com/docs/en/cloud-paks/1.0?topic=configuration-operational-datastore).

-IBM Automation Foundation will deploy a [statefulset](https://kubernetes.io/fr/docs/concepts/workloads/controllers/statefulset/) named `iaf-system-elasticsearch-es-data` with the following number of replicas:
+IBM Cloud Pak foundational services will deploy a [statefulset](https://kubernetes.io/fr/docs/concepts/workloads/controllers/statefulset/) named `iaf-system-elasticsearch-es-data` with the following number of replicas:

 * 1 replica if `spec.shared_configuration.sc_deployment_type` property of the ICP4ACluster Custom Resource is set to "starter" or if `spec.shared_configuration.sc_deployment_profile_size` is set to "small" or "medium";